ramnathv/slidify/README.md

         scripts
       index.Rmd

+---

 ### Write Deck ###

-Write your presentation using [R Markdown](http://goo.gl/KKdaf), separating your slides by a horizontal rule `---`.
+Write your presentation using [R Markdown](http://goo.gl/KKdaf), using a horizontal rule `---` to separate your slides.

 ```markdown